Indicative guidelines for classifying investments in line with SFDR

 What are binding elements?

 In the context of the EU SFDR regulation, binding elements are rules for selecting investments that have been designed to ensure that the E/S characteristics (or in Article 9 funds, the sustainable investment objective) is attained.
-Each fund defines its own binding elements: an example of a binding element would be to require that the net impact ratio of each investment ought to be non-negative.
+Each fund defines its own binding elements: an example of a binding element would be to require exceeding at least one set threshold for the positive score within one impact category.

 "Article 8 means that where a financial product complies with certain environmental, social or sustainability requirements or restrictions laid down by law, including international conventions, or voluntary codes, and these characteristics are “promoted” in the investment policy the financial product is subject to Article 8 of Regulation (EU) 2019/2088.